 Balloon mortgage: With this kind of mortgage in Ghana, the borrower’s monthly payments do not completely take care of the entire loan at the end of the period.
 As its name suggests, the payments start low but balloon to a much larger amount at the end of the term.

-Clearly, this type of mortgage seems appropriate for people who expect to have a higher income at the end of the borrowing period than when they started, or even those who expect to sell the house before the loan period ends.
+This type of mortgage seems appropriate for people who expect to have a higher income at the end of the borrowing period than when they started, or even those who expect to sell the house before the loan period ends.

 Second Mortgage: This type of mortgage also known as a home equity loan, exist and could be accessed by initial borrowers who may take out a second mortgage to secure a loan using the initial house’s equity as collateral.